 The menu is divided into three pages: Engine, Audio and Screen.
 This allows for clear and logical grouping of settings.
-To enter the Menu press the button, and then pull the trigger to leave.
+To enter the Menu press the trigger to leave.
 To switch between pages press the button and then switch between the settings on each individual page by pressing the button.